-DrugFree Wilco is a coalition of volunteers seeking to prevent and reduce drug addiction among youth and adults in Wilson County.
-In addition to that organization, the Center for Health and Human Services is working with MTSU’s Department Health and Human Performance public health faculty, its Data Science Institute and other on- and off-campus partners.
+DrugFree Wilco is a coalition of volunteers working to prevent and reduce drug addiction in youth and adults in Wilson County.
+The Center for Health and Human Services also is working with MTSU’s Department of Health and Human Performance public health faculty, its Data Science Institute and other on- and off-campus partners.

 “I have continued to say for over a year now that while so much emphasis has been on COVID-19, we cannot forget that there remains an epidemic in this country — and within our own state and local communities — with opioids and substance abuse and misuse,” said Cynthia Chafin, CHHS associate director of community programs.